junxit/us-congress-bills-115/bill.md

 - **(a)** *Review* The Comptroller General of the United States shall review compliance by agencies with the Federal Advisory Committee Act, as amended by this Act, including whether agencies are appropriately appointing advisory committee members as either special Government employees or representatives.
 - **(b)** *Report* The Comptroller General shall submit to the committees described in subsection (c) two reports on the results of the review, as follows:
-  - **(1)** The first report shall be submitted not later than one year after the date of promulgation of regulations under section 7(c) of the Federal Advisory Committee Act (5 U.S.C.
+  - **(1)** The first report shall be submitted not later than 1 year after the date of promulgation of regulations under section 7(c) of the Federal Advisory Committee Act (5 U.S.C.
 App.), as amended by section 2(c).
-  - **(2)** The second report shall be submitted not later than five years after such date of promulgation of regulations.
+  - **(2)** The second report shall be submitted not later than 5 years after such date of promulgation of regulations.
 - **(c)** *Committees* The committees described in this subsection are the Committee on Oversight and Government Reform of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate.

 ## § 7.
 Application of Federal Advisory Committee Act to Trade Advisory Committees